Think being happy is something that happens as a result of luck, circumstance, having money, etc.? Think again.

 9. Happy people see challenges as opportunities.

 Folks who are happy accept challenges and use them as opportunities to learn and grow.
 They turn negatives into positives and make the best out of seemingly bad situations.
-They don’t dwell on things that are out of their control; rather, they seek solutions and creative ways of overcoming obstacles.

 10. Happy people live in the present.